ansible/aws-ci-admin/aws/README.md

+# Introduction

+[This repository](https://github.com/ansible/aws-ci-admin) is used by the Ansible Cloud Content Team to clean up stale AWS resources.
+It is based off of the [aws-terminator](https://github.com/mattclay/aws-terminator) repo.

+By default, this is configured to delete resources across all regions.
+The regions are lumped into three groups that are managed with one lambda per group.

 # Contributor process

-[This repository](https://github.com/ansible/aws-ci-admin) is used by [Ansible](https://github.com/ansible/ansible) to deploy policies for AWS integration tests.

-To enable new integration tests for the CI account, you can start the process by opening a pull request here.

 There are two things you may need to do:
-1. Update the permissions in the [policy directory](https://github.com/ansible/aws-ci-admin/tree/main/aws/policy) with those needed to run your integration tests (policy groups are defined below).
+1. Update the permissions in the [policy directory](https://github.com/ansible/aws-ci-admin/tree/main/aws/policy) with those needed to clean up the desired resources.
 Check the existing policies to avoid adding duplicates.
-   The [AWS module developer guidelines](https://docs.ansible.com/ansible/devel/dev_guide/platforms/aws_guidelines.html#aws-permissions-for-integration-tests) contains some tips on finding the minimum IAM policy needed for running the integration tests.
+When updating the policies, please ensure you keep permissions alphabetically ordered.
-2. Add a terminator class in the corresponding file in the [terminator directory](https://github.com/ansible/aws-ci-admin/tree/main/aws/terminator) if you are adding permissions to create a new type of AWS resource.
+2. Add a terminator class in the corresponding file in the [terminator directory](https://github.com/ansible/aws-ci-admin/tree/main/aws/terminator) if you are adding permissions to delete a new type of AWS resource.
 Skip this step and submit your pull request if you are only adding permissions to modify resources that are already supported.

 The rest of this section is about creating and testing your terminator class.

-If your integration tests fail there could be stray resources left in the CI account.
-To mitigate the risk, integration tests should always be contained in a block with an always statement that cleans up if the tests fail.
-In case that also fails (such as due to a flaky AWS service or broken module) we deploy a lambda function that runs the terminator classes to find and delete stray resources.

-To begin, you need to use the Terminator base class or the DbTerminator base class.
+To begin, you need to use the `Terminator` base class or the `DbTerminator` base class.
 We terminate resources found based on their age.
 Not all AWS resources return the creation date timestamp so those resources are stored in a database with the time when the terminator class located them and we approximate when to delete them from that.
 * If the resource has a creation date timestamp use the Terminator base class.
 * If the resource does not have a creation date timestamp use the DbTerminator base class.